 Sodium bicarbonate is inexpensive and abundant.
 It is the “Magic Powder”.

-So the trick is very simple: put some bicarbonate powder on your towel first, water it for the day, put it on the case, and you’re done!
-It will not only preserve the towel from mold, but it will also keep the mold away from the fruits and vegetables inside the case, due to the presence of the very basic pH of the bicarbonate around them.
+So the trick is very simple: put some bicarbonate powder or salt on your towel first, water it for the day, put it on the case, and you’re done!
+It will not only preserve the towel from mold, but it will also keep the mold away from the fruits and vegetables inside the case, due to the presence of the very basic pH of the bicarbonate or salt around them.
 They will decay much slower.
 From my own experience, with ambiant temperatures around 30°C (86°F), you can preserve salad, zucchinis, and everything else for more than a week thanks to this trick.

 I have found this documented nowhere, I have simply experimented it myself, it works great!